sustrik/libdill/tutorial.md

 }
 ```

-The source code for this step can be found in the dsock repository under tutorial/step1.c.
-All the other steps that follow are in the same directory.
+The source code for this step can be found in the libdill repository as tutorial/step1.c.
+All the steps that follow can be found in the same directory.

 Build the program like this:

 ```
-$ gcc -o greetserver step1.c -ldill -ldsock
+$ gcc -o greetserver step1.c -ldill
 ```

 Then run the resulting executable: